-UBC is one of twelve institutions engaging in the pilot phase of the Renewal of the Tri-Agency Financial Administration Guide (TAFAG) initiative.
+UBC is one of twelve institutions engaging in the pilot phase of the Renewal of the Tri-Agency Financial Administration Guide (TAGFA) initiative.

 Background and Pilot